 The comparison of front and rear sights with a digital viewfinder is useless.
 Both aiming devices are so different in terms of accuracy.
 A notch and bead sighter is better than nothing; but I do not trust this method, however, if I cannot see the laser dot.

 For long distances ideal: Leica DISTO E7500i

-This means for my professional practice: With sunshine and outdoor measurements I always take the Leica DISTO D510 and let the other rangefinders on the shelf.
+This means for my professional practice: With sunshine and outdoor measurements, I always take the Leica DISTO D510 or the Bosch GLM 400CL Blaze and let the other rangefinders on the shelf.

-Who often wants to measure distances outdoors and in the sunshine, should definitely have a closer look at the Leica DISTO devices with digital viewfinder and 4 x zoom.
-In such conditions these features are very useful and valuable.
+Who often wants to measure distances outdoors and in the sunshine, should definitely have a closer look at the Leica DISTO devices with digital viewfinder and 4 x zoom or the Bosch GLM 400CL Blaze.
+In such conditions, these features are very useful and valuable.